Cybersecurity Essentials: How Leaders Can Cultivate Positive Workplace Security Culture

 The foundation of cybersecurity --- securing the network

 When aiming to heighten the cybersecurity of the workplace, having proper measures and software in place is a must and serves as the foundation of a healthy workplace cybersecurity culture.
-According to Forbes, the security needs of the current digital workplace are changing, with perimeter-based security systems needing to be improved in hybrid or remote working environments due to employees utilizing third-party mobile applications and their own devices.
+According to Forbes, the security needs of the current digital workplace are changing, with perimeter-based security systems needing to be improved in hybrid or remote working environments due to employees utilizing third-party mobile applications and their own devices; this is why it’s often wise to employ third party help and outsource managed SIEM solutions to ensure everything is taken care of in the right way.
 The post notes that the changing data security landscape demands that companies use security software with features such as authentication with alternatives to passwords (such as biometric scanners and multifactor authentication systems), redundant data loss prevention, and protected applications, to highlight a few.

 A secure Wi-Fi network is essential for businesses and their work environment, particularly in guarding against data breaches and protecting sensitive information.
 The dangers of an unsecured Wi-Fi network are abundant, with the consequences potentially bringing great harm to a business — for example, an unsecured network allows hackers to more easily intercept unencrypted data, gain unauthorized access, and leaves the network more vulnerable to having malware distributed via it.
 As such, aspects such as encryption, authentication, and access control are basics of Wi-Fi security.
 Wi-Fi Protected Access (WPA) is considered the foundation of Wi-Fi security, as it encrypts data on the network — effectively making it far more difficult for hackers to access valuable and sensitive information.

 With more businesses becoming increasingly connected in today’s digital age, a healthy cybersecurity culture in the workplace and security measures are essential.
-For leaders, this means supporting and empowering employees through the implementation of comprehensive training and cultivating positivity through open communication to supplement physical security measures.
+For leaders, this means supporting and empowering employees through comprehensive training and cultivating positivity through open communication to supplement physical security measures.